7.1 General context

 On this page

 Statistical information coming from surveys conducted as part of the Public Statistical Data Survey Programme (Program Badań Statystycznych Statystyki Publicznej) both by the Central Statistical Office and individual sectors (Ministry of Health, Ministry of Internal Affairs and Administration) is the most important source of statistical data relating to the health of the Polish population.
 Administrative data and collective publications obtained from institutions operating in the field of health care are an additional source.
 Data concerning young people’s health is drawn also from research done in school.
 It allows us to identify risk factors for civilisational illnesses occurring at a later age.

-The situation from 2014 has not improved, and may have even deteriorated.
-At the end of 2019, there were - depending on the source - between 379 and 441 practicing child psychiatrists in Poland.
-The population of children up to age of 18 in Poland is approximately 7 million (6 949 000 by the end of 2019).
-Therefore, there are 5 to 6 child psychiatrists per 100 000 minors in Poland, when the WHO standard is 10.
+The situation has not improved in many years, and may have even deteriorated.
+At the end of 2021, there were 455 practicing child psychiatrists in Poland.
+The population of children up to age of 18 in Poland is approximately 7 million (7 000 600 in 2021).
+Therefore, there are 6,5 child psychiatrists per 100 000 minors in Poland, when the WHO standard is 10.
 Hospital admission takes at least a few months, hospital beds are being reduced, the hospitals themselves are overburdened and it is not uncommon for minors to be admitted to the so called “add-ons” (beds in hospital corridors).
 The situation is described by a report by the Citizen Network Watchdog Poland: Minor Psychiatry in Poland (Psychiatria Dzieci i Młodzieży w Polsce).
 This state of affairs has been confirmed in the Ombudsman’s statements and interventions.
 A similarly negative opinion has been issued by the Supreme Audit Office.
 Its report has pointed towards the insufficient number of children and youth psychiatrists, advancing age among current professionals (32% are over 55 years old, and promoting child psychiatry as a priority specializations has not led to wider interest in this career among medical personnel), and uneven distribution of psychiatrists and hospitals working with youth and children across the country (with the worst results in Lubuskie, Pokarpackie, and Podlaskie voievodships, and best in Lódzkie voivevodship).
 As a result, psychiatric wards for youths and children are overpopulated.
 Even worse is the general availability of psychiatric help for youths and children in out-patient clinics, with average waiting period increasing from 44 days in 2017 to 56 days in 2019 and to 103 in 2023.Attention needs to be paid to differences in the length of waiting lists for psychiatric counsel.
 There are places where an appointment can be secured for the next day, and places where the nearest available appointments can be booked for 2027.

 Young people’s health is significantly influenced by how they take care of themselves.
 Education, upbringing and information campaigns able to instil a kind of behaviour resulting in fewer health problems in young people may be of key importance in this respect.
-The Health and Lifestyle of Polish Students report (Zdrowie i styl życia polskich uczniów) reveals that the awareness of health-improving steps "among young people aged 11-18 is poor, for example among 15‑year-old girls: 31% do not have breakfast every day, 74% of cases do not have fruit and 70% - vegetables, low level of physical activity in 90%, while 20% are on a slimming diet without any reason.
-Teenagers take up lots of activities that are dangerous for their health, for example in the group of 15-year-old boys 17% regularly smoke cigarettes, 15% regularly drink beer, 20% have got drunk 4 times or more and 12% have used marijuana or hashish in the last 30 days.
-Such behaviours frequently cumulate and create a risky behaviour pattern exposing health and social functioning to a serious risk."
-More data concerning improper health-improving behaviour (coming from the 2019 report prepared by the Centre for Public Opinion Research and entitled Young People 2018 (Młodzież 2018) indicates that the percentage of youth age 18-19 that does not smoke tobacco is, as of many years now, stable and holds at around 60%.
-18% of youth of that age smokes regularly.
+The Health and Lifestyle of Polish Students report (Zdrowie i styl życia polskich uczniów) reveals that the awareness of health-improving steps among young people is poor.
+For example only 61% of teenagers ages 11 to 15 declares getting breakfast on all school days.
+More data concerning improper health-improving behaviour (coming from the October 2021 report prepared by the Centre for Public Opinion Research and entitled Young People 2021 (Młodzież 2021) indicates that the percentage of youth age 18-19 that does not smoke tobacco is, as of many years now, stable and holds at around 60%.
+20% of youth of that age smokes regularly.
 Alcohol is far more popular as a psychoactive substance than tobacco and narcotics.
-In the month preceding the research date, 74% of youth age 18-19 had drunk beer at least once, 62% vodka and other high proof spirits, 43% wine.
-In comparison to 2016 the percentage of youth drinking beer and wine increased (the last one is the only kinds of alcohol where a long-term increase trend in consumption since 2008 is visible), while the percentage of youth drinking high-proof spirits remained the same.
-A concern is the number of youth who in the month preceding the research had gotten drunk at least once - 44% (13% had gotten drunk at least three times in that period.
+In the month preceding the research date, 66% of youth age 18-19 had drunk beer at least once, 62% vodka and other high proof spirits, 37% wine.
+In comparison to 2018 the percentage of youth drinking beer and wine decreased, while the percentage of youth drinking high-proof spirits remained the same.
+A concern is the number of youth who in the month preceding the research had gotten drunk at least once - 43% (13% had gotten drunk at least three times in that period.
 ESPAD research done among schoolchildren in 2019 indicates very similar patterns of behaviour and levels of alcohol and tobacco use.

 The report does not confirm young people’s using drugs on an allegedly large scale - 83% said that within the year preceding the survey they had not experimented with drugs - on the other hand, it should be stressed that 38% of young people admitted to having ever used some kind of a drug.
 The most common ones are marijuana and hashish, as well as amphetamine and tranquilisers used without prescriptions from a physician.
 The number of young people experimenting with designer drugs decreased.
 The research shows that in 2018, 2.6% of youth declared having contact with those substances, indicating a rate similar to 2008, when they first appeared on Polish market.